kbab6aoo/HowToArticles/setupLetsEncryptWithNginxServer.md

 ## Prerequisites
 To follow this article, you will need:

--	One Ubuntu 16.04 server set up by following this initial server setup for Ubuntu 16.04 tutorial, including a sudo non-root user and a firewall.
+-	One Ubuntu 16.04 server set up by following this initial server setup for Ubuntu 16.04 article, including a sudo non-root user and a firewall.
 -	A fully registered domain name.
-This tutorial will use example.com throughout.
+This article will use example.com throughout.
 You can purchase a domain name on Namecheap, get one for free on Freenom, or use the domain registrar of your choice.
 -	Both of the following DNS records set up for your server.
-You can follow this hostname tutorial for details on how to add them.
+You can follow this hostname article for details on how to add them.

 	-	An A record with `example.com` pointing to your server's public IP address.
 	-	An A record with `www.example.com` pointing to your server's public IP address.

 -	Nginx installed by following How To Install Nginx on Ubuntu 16.04.
--	A separate Nginx server block file for your domain, set up by following this Nginx server blocks tutorial for Ubuntu 16.04.
-This tutorial will use `/etc/nginx/sites-available/example.com`
+-	A separate Nginx server block file for your domain, set up by following this Nginx server blocks article for Ubuntu 16.04.
+This article will use `/etc/nginx/sites-available/example.com`

 ###	Step 1 -	Installing Certbot